HazyResearch/dd-genomics/dicts/README.md

 ## Dictionaries

+* `english_words.tsv`: words in the English language.
+1 column: the word.
+From the 'pharm' repository.

+* `genes_to_hpo_terms.tsv`: a table mapping gene-symbols to HPO terms.
+3
+  columns: 1st column is gene-symbol, 2nd column is HPO term id, 3rd column is description/name of the term.
+From the HPO.

+* `genes_to_hpo_terms_with_synonyms.tsv`: an expanded table mapping gene-symbols and their synonyms to to HPO terms.
+3 columns: 1st column is gene-symbol or synonym, 2nd column is HPO term id, 3rd column is description/name of the term.

 * `hg19_genes.tsv`: a list of 17,801 human gene-symbols.
 1 column: gene-symbol.
   Created from the loci file in the resource update with:

 	```
 	cut -f5 /cluster/u/amirma/Resource_Update_2013/GeneSet2013/human/excludeUnconventionals/hg19.loci | grep -V ENSG | sort -u > hg19_genes.tsv
 	```

-* `hugo_synonyms.tsv`: a gene-symbol synonyms table.
-Variable number of columns:
-  1st column is the approved name, the other columns contain synonyms.
-Created using the get_hugo_synonyms.sh script (see below).

 * `HGNC_approved_names.txt`: a table with more explicit nomeclature for gene symbols.
 It might be practical for literature mining of genes that are less